Native Rain Gardens

 Benefits of Native Plants?

-Native plants have long and complex root systems, some as long as 20.
+Native plants have long and complex root systems, some as long as 20 inches.
 Because of the native plant root structure, soils with natives can absorb many inches of rainfall per day; rainfall that would otherwise run into the streets, gutters, sewer systems and ultimately into our waterways.

 Contact Agrecol for all your natural solutions.
-We have a variety of raingarden plant kits, seed mixes and plants available on our store.
-Check out the raingarden selection of our store.
+We have a variety of rain garden plant kits, seed mixes and plants available through our online store.

-Our experts also offer consulting, planning, seeds, plants, installation.
-Everything you need to turn your property challenges into beautiful and eco-friendly garden solutions.
-If you need additional assistance Email us at [email protected] or call customer service at 608.223.3571 and we will help you get started.
+We offer everything you need to turn your property challenges into beautiful and eco-friendly garden solutions.
+If you need additional assistance, email us at [email protected] or call customer service at 608.223.3571 and we can help you get started.

 TOP